Jomsom muktinath trekking

 Drive from Pokhara to Kathmandu by tourist mini bus, which takes about seven hours.
 You can also fly from Pokhara to Kathmandu which takes about 25 minutes.Day 13 : Final departure

 Drop you in Kathmandu International Airport onward your destination and our trip end.

-- Annapurna Conservation permits and also other required permits
+- Annapurna Conservation Area permits and TIMS permits for Trekking tours

 - Nepal entry visa fee cost US$ 40.

 - Lunch and Dinner during the staying in Kathmandu and Pokhara city.